Security & Privacy

 Data residency

-Production data stored in European data centers; AI provider sub-processors disclosed below.
+Production data stored in European data centers; the AI provider (anonymized data only) is disclosed below.

 Audit trail